bsc-s2/pykit/threadutil/README.md

     > A daemon thread will quit when the main thread in a process quits.
     > A non-daemon thread keeps running after main thread quits.
-    > A process does not quit if there are any threads running.
+    > A process does not quit if there are any non-daemon threads running.

 **Returns**